-This process of recognition may also be regarded as a process of retrieval because it retrieves information that was not amongst the features of the unknown plant.
+This process of recognition may also be regarded as a process of information retrieval because it retrieves information that was not in the SP-Pattern in column 0, amongst the New features of the unknown plant.
 We learn, for example, that each Meadow Buttercup photosynthesises (column 2), that the sepals are 'not reflexed' (column 1), that each flower has 5 petals (column 6), and so on.